SimonPaul-0/Password-Generator/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Feel free to contribute, report issues, or customize the program based on your specific project details.Bug fixes, feature enhancements, and code improvements are welcome!
+Bug fixes, feature enhancements, and code improvements are welcome!

 ## Author

-[Simon Paul]
+[Your Name]

 ---